 This product description example from Lehman’s shows that you don’t need to be too complicated:

-In just a short paragraph and some bullets, it tells you what it is, why it’s special (who doesn’t want some “extra killing power” when going after flies?) and that it’s made by the Amish artisans in Ohio, so you might be more willing to buy it.
+In just a short paragraph and some bullets, it tells you what it is and why it’s special, so you might be more willing to buy it.
 They also provide some short testimonials from happy customers.
-Suddenly a $7 fly swatter sounds pretty good, even though you could get a cheaper plastic one for much less from Amazon.
+Suddenly a $7 fly swatter sounds pretty good, even though you could get a cheaper plastic one.

 How do you balance storytelling with skimming?
 Your best bet is to write a short, descriptive paragraph, and then follow it up with some bullets.
 That way you’ll satisfy people who want to skim, and people who want to dive in to a more detailed story.

 For tips on good product photos, check out our post on How to Build a DIY Lightbox.

 Add customer testimonials and social proof to your product pages

 One thing that all these sample product descriptions have in common is that they all use some form of “social proof” to sell.
 Those could be in the form of reviews, testimonials, or “as seen in” links to newspaper articles and blog posts.

 Why do customers care what random strangers think?
 Because social proof is a powerful psychological motivator.
 Before you take a leap and buy something, you like to know that others have gone before you and had a good experience.
 According to a recent survey by BrightLocal, consumers read on average 10 customer reviews before they feel like they can trust a small business with their purchase.